-However, if your organisation’s use of Oracle is static or declining for whatever reason, a ULA is a very bad idea.
-You have to pay for the “unlimited” licences whether you use them or not, including support and maintenance fees for any unused licences.
-If you are entering a ULA, make sure there is a high demand for Oracle products within your organisation, and that the demand is likely to increase over the next three to five years.
+However, if your organisation’s use of Oracle is static or declining, a ULA is a very bad idea.
+You have to pay for the “unlimited” licences whether you use them or not, including support fees.
+If you are entering a ULA, make sure there is a high demand for Oracle products within your organisation.
+Ensure that this demand is likely to increase over the next three to five years.

-Another big problem for organisations is when they do not have a clear IT roadmap or defined milestones for when projects end and when the ULA ends.
+Another big problem for organisations is when they do not have a clear IT roadmap.
+They don’t have defined milestones for when projects end and when the ULA ends.
 If this isn’t in place and the ULA rolls on, costs can very quickly accumulate.

 For organisations looking for audit protection, you will not find it in a ULA.
 This is not an audit defence program.
-The “unlimited” part of the ULA is very misleading as you are in fact limited in many ways such as number of products, geography etc. If you’re a global organisation, communicating this new definition of a ULA to everyone who uses it makes it almost impossible to remain compliant.
+The “unlimited” part of the ULA is very misleading.
+You are in fact limited in many ways such as number of products, geography, etc. If you’re a global organisation, communicating this new definition of a ULA to everyone who uses it makes it almost impossible to remain compliant.
 The lack of clarity around what a ULA is makes these clients a prime target for the Oracle audit team.

-Finally, if you’re in the modern IT world, you’ll be using a variety of products from a variety of vendors to best suit your organisation.
-Obviously, the Oracle ULA only applies to Oracle products, so it can be very limiting to organisations using a plethora of databases from SaaS to Cloud.
+Finally, if you’re in the modern IT world, you’ll be using a variety of products.
+These will come from a variety of vendors to best suit your organisation.
+Obviously, the Oracle ULA only applies to Oracle products.
+Therefore, it can be very limiting to organisations using a plethora of databases from SaaS to Cloud.